40uf411/Basic-Arabic-Vocal-Emotions-Dataset/README.md

  6- سيئ

-Each of the previous words is recorded in three levels of emotions.
-Level 0 is when the speaker is expressing a low level of emotion, this is similar to feeling tired or feeling down.
-Level 1 is the the standered level, it is the way the speaker speaks daily where he/she is expressing a neutral emotions,finally the level 2 emotion, its when the speaker is expressing a high level of positive or negative emotions (happiness, joy, sadness, anger, etc...).
+Each of the previous words is recorded in three levels of expressed emotions.
+Level 0 is when the speaker is expressing a low emotion, this is similar to feeling tired or feeling down.
+Level 1 is the standered level, it's the way the speaker speaks daily where he/she is expressing a neutral emotion, finally the level 2, is when the speaker is expressing a high level of positive or negative emotions (happiness, joy, sadness, anger, etc...).

 * **Number of records:** 1935
 * **NUmber of speakers:** 61